ZakariyaAlHelal/portfolio-selection-knapsack-sa/README.md

 * Simulated Annealing consistently achieves the highest objective value
 * Adaptive SA performs similarly to the greedy baseline
 * The formulation is robust across different parameter settings

+  *Note:* The provided results are precomputed from prior experimental runs and are included for reference.
+Running the current code may produce different outputs depending on parameter settings and randomness.
 ---
 ## Figures